Standards-Based Report Cards

 - B = Beginning: The student is beginning to understand key concepts, processes, and skills with assistance.

-Students of all grades receive report cards at regular intervals through the school year.
-Mid-term progress reports supplement the report cards for students in Grades 1-8.
-Students are evaluated for ttheir academic work, social/emotional development, and work habits.
-Progress reports for kindergarten children are different, and are shared with parents at regular intervals.
+Students of all grades receive report cards at regular intervals throughout the school year.
+Mid-term progress reports supplement the report cards for students in Grades 1-5.
+Students are evaluated for their academic work, social-emotional development, and work habits.
+Progress reports for kindergarten students are structured to share information about their progress with parents/guardians at regular intervals.

-Blackhawk uses four methods when reporting student progress in school to parents:
+Blackhawk uses four methods when reporting student progress in school to parents/guardians:

-- Report cards state grades for the grading period and also report final grades for the year.
+- Report cards state grades for the grading period and report final grades for the year.

-- Special progress reports are sent out occasionally by teachers to inform parents of special situations that require immediate attention or indicate successful work in a project.
+- Special progress reports are sent out occasionally by teachers to inform parents/guardians of special situations that require immediate attention or indicate successful work in a project.

-- Parent conferences will be held during the year at times as specified in the Blackhawk weekly e-buletin.
-Conferences can also be arranged whenever parents would like to set up an appointment.
+- Parent-Teacher Conferences will be held October 20 and February 16, and can also be arranged whenever parents/guardians would like to set up an appointment.
 When requesting a conference, please contact either the teacher or school office at 630-766-2601 between 7 a.m. and 4 p.m.

-Encore and P.E. grades are reported on the report cards.
+- Encore and P.E. grades are included on report cards.

 And, of course, parents may call a teacher directly at any time during the year to discuss their child’s progress.